codevibe-de/kotlin-training/src/main/kotlin/exrc/chpt_030/030_EXERCISES_en.md

 Take a look at the existing `Library` class.

-This needs a `Book` class in order to work.
+This needs a `Book` class to work.
 Please create this.

-Then create an **extension** function for the `Library` class (e.g. because we cannot/do not want to change this class), which calculates a map for all books that contains an alphabetically sorted list of book titles by author.
+Then create an **extension** function for the `Library` class (e.g., because we cannot/do not want to change this class), which calculates a map for all books that contains an alphabetically sorted list of book titles by author.

 ## m) Roman numerals II